grandeurdev/js-sdk/README.md

 #### confirmChangePassword
-After submitting change password request, we send a verificaiton code to the phone number associated with user's accounts.
-As a result, we also return you a confirmation function, so that you could proceed with the change password operation after prompting the user about the verfication code.
+After submitting change password request, we send a verification code to the phone number associated with user's accounts.
+As a result, we also return you a confirmation function, so that you could proceed with the change password operation after prompting the user about the verification code.

 This function receives a single argument as illustrated below